Best LLM for Finance (2026)

 Which LLM is best for processing SEC filings?

-Gemini 2.5 Pro for full 10-K or 10-Q filings that exceed 200K tokens — its 1M context window can hold the entire document.
-GPT-4o for extracting specific structured data points into a database with schema-guaranteed output.
+Claude Sonnet 5 now handles full 10-K or 10-Q filings up to 1M tokens at standard pricing.
+GPT-5.6 for extracting specific structured data points into a database with schema-guaranteed output.

 Is it safe to use LLMs for confidential financial data?